Napari Phasors

 Pre-commit Hooks

-This project uses pre-commit to run black and isort automatically on every commit.
+This project uses pre-commit to run black, isort, and ruff automatically on every commit.
 To set it up:

 pip install pre-commit